 The Conner Airflow is not the most protective hat of the bunch.
-Its brim measures 3-inch around, which is on the narrower end of the products we tested.
+Its brim measures 3-inch around, which is somewhere in the middle compared to the other products we tested.
 The brim is a lightweight material that is covered with mesh, providing reasonable sun protection.
 The top of the crown is also covered, but the sides are pure mesh.
 This lets plenty of sun through, which could allow your scalp to burn if you have a deep part or don't have much hair to begin with.

 The brim and top of the crown are covered for sun protection, but the sides of the crown are fully mesh for ventilation.

 Conner does not specify a UPF rating for the Airflow.
 As a result, we can't compare it directly to the other products in this review, which all have a UPF rating of 50+, including the Airflow's closest competitor the Tilley LTM6 Airflo.